Toolchain integration

 Keep constraints versioned with the project.
 When a Livt interface or top-level port changes, check whether constraints must change too.

-Inspecting Generated Ports
+Inspecting Top-Level Ports

 • Are input and output directions correct?